ys112/PeerPrep/README.md

 1. You would have been provided a JSON file containing Firebase service account credentials.\
    Place it in `.firebase/service-account.json`.
 1. Make a copy of `jwt_secret.example` and name it `jwt_secret.txt`.
 Change its contents for security reasons.
+   - This is used to sign user ID payloads into JSON Web Token strings, and later verify them to get back the decoded tokens.
+1. Make a copy of `service_api_key.example` and name it `service_api_key.txt`.
+Change its contents for security reasons.
+   - This is used to secure internal communications between services.

 **Only** if the questions database has yet to be initialised and is thus empty: